 Those building blocks enable to focus on operational, strategic, and financial assessments of their business.

 The nine-building blocks of thecanvas comprise vital partners, key activities, , customer relationships, customer segments, critical resources, channels, cost structure, and revenue streams.

 What are the motivations for the partnerships?

-In fact, the success of yourand the traction depend upon your ability to identify and offer your partners a compelling reason to do with you.
+The success of your business and the traction depend upon your ability to identify and offer your partners a compelling reason to do business with you.

-For instance, if you think about Google, the principal partners are the small publishers part of the AdSense program, together to the businesses that are part of the AdWords network and the users that on a daily basis keep going back to the Google search box by giving it critical data to sustain its business model.
+For instance, if you think about, the principal partners are the small publishers part of the AdSense program, together to the businesses that are part of the AdWords network and the users that daily keep going back to the search box by giving it critical data to sustain its .